When Congress enacted the Employee Retirement Income Security Act (ERISA) in 1974, it wanted to balance two competing concerns:

 Premium assistance credit - When an employer’s plan covers less than 60% of an employee’s cost, or the plan premium exceeds 9.61% of the employee’s income, employees will be eligible for premium assistance credit to purchase coverage through an insurance exchange.
 For employers with 50 or more employees, which do not offer health insurance coverage or who have one or more employees receiving premium assistance credit, employer’s will be assessed $2,750 per each full-time employee, after the first 30 employees.
 There may be a $4,120 fee assessed for large employers that do not offer health insurance coverage.
 If an employee is not eligible for premium assistance credit, but has premium costs in excess of 8% of income, the employer is required to provide a free-choice voucher if the employee enrolls in an exchange, for use in purchasing coverage, in the amount that the employer would have provided in coverage to that employee.

-This chapter is intended as a brief overview of some of the requirements and obligations ERISA imposes on employers.
+This topic is intended as a brief overview of some of the requirements and obligations ERISA imposes on employers.
 It is by no means exhaustive.
 Additional information may be found online at:

 or by consulting an ERISA attorney.
 For IRS requirements visit: